“Take 2 hours after eating. Avoid exposure to sunlight while taking this medication.”

 Think about how it would feel to try to successfully juggle many different medications, from a number of physicians, taken at numerous times during the day, with varied and perhaps even contradictory instructions.
 Welcome to the daily medication management routine of many seniors, 36% of whom take up to 5 or more prescription medications at the same time.

-Medication mismanagement for seniors is understandably widespread, and can bring about frightening results, making it essential to create a plan to ensure aging parents stay safe and compliant with doctors’ prescribed medicine regimens.
-These pointers, thanks to the Butler senior care team at Absolute Companion Care, are a good starting point:
+Medication mismanagement for seniors is understandably widespread, and can bring about frightening results, making it essential to create a plan to ensure aging parents stay safe and compliant with doctors’ prescribed medication regimens.
+These medication management tips, thanks to the Towson senior care team at Absolute Companion Care, are a good starting point:

 - Store medicines in a single safe, centralized location.
 Gather up all meds the individual takes on a normal schedule, both OTC and prescription, and place together in a durable bin.
 Generally speaking, the bathroom medicine cabinet is not an ideal storage location, mainly because humidity and warmth can impact some medications.
 If a certain medicine should be refrigerated, keep an empty bottle as a placeholder in the bin to serve as a reminder.
 Store the bin in a cool, dry location, beyond the reach of little children and pets.